budgetdevv/ChatJanaFrontend/README.md

 # ChatJanaFrontend

-Front-end React code for the ChatJana cloud app.
+Front-end React / TS code for the ChatJana cloud app.

 # What is ChatJana?